micky008/clipboard-agent/README.md

 - Execute `gradlew build`
 - Locate the file `build/libs/clipboard-agent.jar`

-- if jdk compil's problem use this dockerfile
+- if jdk compil's problem use this dockerfile  `docker build . --target=out --output=.`

+and the result: `clipboard-agent.jar` is in the current folder.

 # For NetBeans: